 13. Eat A Meal At The Taste Of Muskegon

 Foodies and local vendors flock to Muskegon, Michigan every autumn for the annual Taste of Muskegon festival.
-This weekend-long event features live music, plenty of beer, and menus from the best locally-owned restaurants and food trucks in the city.
+This weekend-long event features live music, plenty of beer, and menus from the city’s best locally-owned restaurants and food trucks.

 The winner receives a coveted award based on votes from attendees.
 If you plan on spending the fall in Muskegon, you can’t afford to miss this event.
 It’s the perfect chance to get the best meal you’ll eat all year while supporting locally-owned businesses.